-To the left, a new, Score-Part empty was Inserted (you could also re-link parts to an existing Score-Part).
-Here. the new Score-Part is given a name (Win: Right-click / Mac: Option + click to open its Properties).
-To relink any object, structural click on the object drag and it another object in an adjacent column.
+To the left, a new, empty Score-Part was Inserted (vou could also re-link parts to an existing Score-Part).
+Here, the new Score-Part is given a name (Win: Right-click / Mac: Option + click to open its Properties).
+To relink any structural obiect. click on the object and drag it to another object in an adjacent column.
 Here, the three existing parts are relinked to the newly created Score-Part (named Conductor's).

-FIGURE 7 - 8: Creatin g a Conductor's Score
+FIGURE 8 - 8: Creating a Conductor's Score